music-suite/music-suite/docs/src/User-Guide.md

 ## Signals

 The structures we have been dealing with so far are all discrete, capturing some (potentially infinite) set of *time points* or *notes*.
-We will now look at an alternative time structure where this is not necessarily the case. @[Signals] represents a *time-varying values*, or functions of time.
+We will now look at an alternative time structure where this is not necessarily the case.
+[Signals][ref-Signals] represents a *time-varying values*, or functions of time.

 TODO example